haolam05/MiniSlack/README.md

 Delete a user profile.

-* Require Authentication: true
+* Require Authentication: True
-* Require Authorization: true
+* Require Authorization: True.
+(Only the current user can delete their account)
 * Request
   * Method: DELETE
   * URL: /api/auth/delete